djlynchy/JPACRUDProject/README.md

 i got a better understanding of how each part plays with each other.

+i learned why typos are the bane of programers everywhere.

 i also think my idea bit off more than i could chew with time constraints.

 ## Future Goals